awpala/my-omscs-notes/cs-6290/09-memory-ordering.md

 <img src="./assets/09-006.png" width="350">
 </center>

 The second instruction (`I2`) stores the value `15` at computed address of `204`.
-The instruction is marked in field `C`; essentially, the instruction is essentially "delayed," and therefore it remains in the load-store queue (LSQ).
+The instruction is marked in field `C`; essentially, the instruction is effectively "delayed," and therefore it remains in the load-store queue (LSQ).

 <center>
 <img src="./assets/09-007.png" width="450">